 Metastatic and Secondary Breast Cancer (MSBC) Survey

-The MSBC Survey aimed to investigate the experiences of patients living with secondary breast cancer and if they had been offered clinical trial opportunities, as well as identifying barriers into recruitment.
-We hope this research will lead to solutions that can help patients access to clinical trials.
+The MSBC Survey aimed to investigate the experiences of patients living with secondary breast cancer and if they had been offered clinical trial opportunities, as well as identifying barriers into the recruitment of clinical trials.

 Results of the Survey